 The Putnam Paddling Project started with a Try This minigrant.

-To be funded, your project must make it easier for people in your community get healthy food or be physically active.
+To be funded, your project must make it easier for people in your West Virginia community to get healthy food or be physically active.

 Volunteers help build the West Teays Elementary greenhouse.

 What makes a Try This minigrant team great?

 Each project must be carried out by a team.
 A team is at least three like-minded people from your community who have agreed to work together on your project.
 It can be anybody.
 You just need to convince us that you have what you need to get the job done.